Indian Nuclear Submarines, Types, Features, List, UPSC Notes

 A nuclear submarine is a naval vessel that uses a nuclear reactor to power its propulsion.
 The nuclear submarines may or may not carry nuclear weapons.
 The history of nuclear submarines goes back to the 1950s when the US first developed it in 1954, named USS Nautilus.
 Soon it was followed by Russia and subsequently by other naval powers such as France, Britain and China.
 India too started engaging in nuclear submarine technologies, when it leased a Charlie I class SSN from the USSR in 1987 as well as developing its indigenous SSBN, INS Arihant in 2016.
 Due to several advancements over conventional submarines, particularly for strategic imperatives, nuclear submarines are very crucial for India’s defence capabilities.

-Features of Nuclear Submarines
+Nuclear Submarines Features

 The power source of nuclear submarines is nuclear propulsion fired by the fission of uranium fuel in varied concentrations.
 This power source makes nuclear submarines more advanced as well as limits their stealth ability in comparison to conventional diesel-powered submarines.